-The newest Amazon Kindle Paperwhite can hold up to 3,500 books, requires very little power, and can easily be recharged with a small solar charger or hand crank.
-While I wouldn’t go betting my life on it, the Kindle is a great back up or supplement to your books, and is a great way to store how to manuals and survival information that you might need during a long-term survival situation.
+The newest Amazon Kindle or Fire Tablet can hold thousands of books, they both require very little power, and they can be easily recharged with a small solar charger.
+While I wouldn’t go betting my life on it, the Kindle is a great back up or supplement to your books, and is a great way to store how-to manuals and survival information that you might need during a long-term survival situation.

 Don’t forget to pair these with a good Emergency Solar Charger:

 While these devices are a great way to store information, they are completely useless without a way to recharge them during a disaster.
 Check out our list of portable emergency solar chargers that can keep these devices going indefinitely.

 The Ultimate Situational Survival Guide: Self-Reliance Strategies for a Dangerous World: Robert Richardson, Founder of OFFGRIDSurvival.com, gives you real-world advice on surviving everything from natural disasters, man-made disasters and disease outbreaks, to essential tactics and step-by-step instructions for surviving urban disasters, social unrest and rioting, crime, violence and terrorist attacks.
 The book gives you the essential information you need to survive 21st century threats.